Talawa Theatre Company: The Tide

 In February 2019, Talawa announced The Tide, a Talawa Theatre Company, Greenwich+Docklands International Festival, and Breakin' Convention co-production, and Talawa's first ever show created exclusively for outdoor performance.
 The Tide played at Brighton Festival on 11 May, at Norfolk & Norwich Festival on 18 and 19 May and at Greenwich + Docklands International Festival on 29 June 2019.

 The Tide was also announced as part of Talawa's 2021 season, returning to the Greenwich+Docklands International Festival and also popping up in Croydon.

 Superhoe

 In October 2018, Talawa and Royal Court Theatre announced their co-production of Superhoe by Nicôle Lecky, which had previously been performed as a staged reading at Talawa Firsts in 2018.
 Superhoe tells the story of Sasha, a wannabe singer living with her mother and step-father in Plaistow, East London.
 A fraught relationship with them propels Sasha out into a world of cam and sex work, and Instagram fakery.
 There was praise for Lecky, with one reviewer writing: "performing her own raw and fiery solo piece, she's a revelation...." while another stated that the "slow reveal of all the ways in which Sasha has been neglected, damaged and violated is deeply affecting."
+The play was adapted into a TV-series, Mood, in 2022.